garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

 Files Recovered: 663
 ```
 ## Timelime and MFT
-Other setup I am going to do before I start looking into the questions is to create a timeline using Sleuthkit and also parse the MFT using the nfts_dfir python tool.
+Other setup I am going to do before I start looking into the questions is to create a timeline using Sleuthkit and parse the MFT using the nfts_dfir python tool.

 ### Timeline
 Setting up a timeline can provided valuable high level insight into a users activity as you can see what files were last created, modified, etc.T he issue is there is a lot of data so you need to find ways to narrow it down.